Pm7-dev/MolehuntSpeedrun/README.md

 resource-pack-prompt=
 resource-pack-sha1=c64b781855d7011af72210535a317453e941db72
 ````

+Before starting, remember to add the empty end portal at the center of the world you are using.
+I probably could have
+done this automatically, but I didn't want to.

 To start the game, run `/startmolehunt` from an operator account.
 To reset the game when finished, run `/resetmolehunt`.